danielharrell/SumLect2015/Lost_Idea_LA.md

 art is the lose the distinction between a liberal education and any other form of education.-->

-## Part One

-Now in one respect, I think, the threat to liberal education must always come from within.
+Now in one sense, I think, the threat to liberal education must always come from within.
 The fate of liberal education, after all, will not be decided in headlines, but in choices made by each of us about the best education, once